whoissegun/Covid_CT_Scans_Classification_Model/README.md

 Acknowledgments
 The dataset used in this project is sourced from Kaggle.
-The implementation of the CNN model and training process is inspired by the guidance from mrdbourke/pytorch-deep-learning.
+The implementation of the model and training process is inspired by the guidance from mrdbourke/pytorch-deep-learning.